Te Mauri Paihere ki Mangakootukutuku

 - 6 four-bedroom homes

-- Three of these would be accessible homes for kaumaatua
+- Three of these will be accessible homes for kaumaatua

 - A community hub for use by residents and the wider community